OCR-tech/CubeOCR/README.md

 CubeOCR is an easy-to-use OCR tool designed to extract text from scanned documents, PDF files, or images.
 Simply select a text area, perform OCR, and be ready to paste anywhere.

 1. Select a text area on the screen.
-2. Click the "OK" button after the OCR converstion
+2. Click the "OK" button after the OCR conversion
 3. Paste the editable text to other applications

 To run this project: